Some history of the Black Horse at Overend in Cradley in the county of Worcestershire.

 The Black Horse was located in Banners Lane, just off Overend Road.
 I have used a relatively recent map extract to show the building's location in relation to the iron foundry that helped boost trade in the jug department and when the hooter sounded at the end of the shift.
 The Bull's Head Inn stood around the corner and the building at the western edge of the map was once the Sun Inn.

 "Mr. A. H. Hebbert, deputy coroner, held an inquest at the Black Horse Inn, Cradley, on Tuesday afternoon upon the infant child of Thomas

-wishing to give it castor oil, sent Mrs. Barnsley's little girl, aged 5 years, to fetch the bottle from the kitchen.
+Gretton, wishing to give it castor oil, sent Mrs. Barnsley's little girl, aged 5 years, to fetch the bottle from the kitchen.
 The grandmother, Mrs. Emma Barnsley

-bottle of castor oil.
+together with the bottle of castor oil.
 The child took the bottle upstairs, and gave it to her mother, who gave it a dose of its contents to the infant.
 Instead of

 plainly a mistake, and, therefore, the jury should return a verdict of Accidental Death.
 The jury returned this verdict, but the Foreman said they thought the coroner

 County Express : November 23rd 1901 Page 2